obsidian0215/lzo-2.10/lzo_gpu/README.md

 ### Common diagnostics

-- Enable debug traces to inspect timings: `export LZO_DEBUG=1` — this prints time breakdowns for each stage.
+- Enable debug traces to inspect timings: use the standalone or client `--debug` flag — this prints time breakdowns for each stage.
 - If daemon is not applying preferences, confirm `lzo_gpu_client` is sending options (check client help) and daemon's logs for accepted/ignored options.

 ## Next steps / further optimizations (ideas)